Sonic the Hedgehog (8-bit video game): Development

 In 1990, Sega released the Game Gear, an 8-bit handheld game console designed to compete with Nintendo's Game Boy.
 Around the same time, Sonic Team worked on Sonic the Hedgehog for the 16-bit Genesis and Sega wanted to increase consumer awareness of the Game Gear by producing a version of Sonic for the system.
-22-year old composer Yuzo Koshiro had recently started working with Sega, having been asked to compose the soundtrack for the 16-bit version of The Revenge of Shinobi (1989).
-After, he told a section chief he could develop games himself.
+22-year old composer Yuzo Koshiro had recently started working with Sega, having been asked to compose the soundtrack for The Revenge of Shinobi (1989).
+Afterwards, he told a section chief he could develop games himself.
 As a result, a general manager, (Note: Koshiro only referred to the manager as Takami-san and said he oversaw the Genesis and Game Gear.
 According to video game journalist John Szczepaniak, he is likely referring to Tomio Takami, who created the Sega CD hardware.) whom Koshiro met while working on The Revenge of Shinobi, asked him to start developing a Game Gear version of Sonic.
 Koshiro founded Ancient to develop the game because Sega could not make contracts with individuals.
 His sister Ayano Koshiro served as director and his mother Tomo Koshiro had a "behind the scenes" role, while the first programmer he hired was Shinobu Hayashi.
 The 8-bit Sonic was created specifically for the Game Gear, but Sega also had Ancient develop a version for the Master System, which was selling well and had similar hardware.

 Porting the original game to the 8-bit hardware was impossible, so Ancient built their Sonic from scratch.
 The team decided to make their version completely different from its 16-bit counterpart.
 According to Koshiro, the game had three phases of development.
 In the first phase, Ancient developed the game with the 16-bit version in mind.
 The second and third phases were largely Ancient's own ideas, with Sega supervising their work.
 Koshiro thought reinventing Sonic for 8-bit hardware was challenging, as he did not work at Sega and had never developed a game before.
 However, Sega had faith in him because of his relationship to the company.
 Koshiro composed the soundtrack and sought to retain the feel of the 16-bit version.
 He converted Masato Nakamura's 16-bit Sonic score to the 8-bit programmable sound generator to start, but ended up using only three of those tracks; the remainder of the music is Koshiro's work.